ArgDevIO/Restaurant-WebApp/README.md

 ## Prerequisites to run this app
 - Java 11>
 - Docker
-- mvn or IDE
+- Node
-- Yarn
+- npm or yarn

 ## Steps to Setup the Spring Boot Back end app ([Spring]-RestaurantWebApp)